 In March 2020, the GASB issued Statement No. 93, "Replacement of Interbank Offered Rates".
-The Authority is required to adopt the provisions of Statement No. 93 for its calendar year 2022 financial statements, except for the requirements of paragraphs 11b, 13, and 14 which are effective for the Authority's calendar year 2023 financial statements.
+The Authority is required to adopt the requirements of paragraphs 11b, 13, and 14 for its calendar year 2023 financial statements.

 In March 2020, the GASB issued Statement No. 94, "Public-Private and Public-Public Partnerships and Availability Payment Arrangements".
 The Authority is required to adopt the provisions of Statement No. 94 for its calendar year 2023 financial statements.